Linosway24/Sound-Meter/tasks/PHASE-4-TESTING-GUIDE.md

 **Test:**
 1. Check initial state: In browser console, run `window.getMainFSMState().slm`
    - Note the values (page, mode, timeConstant, weighting, activeMeter)
-2. Navigate to SLM using one of these methods:
-   - **Method A:** Press the RUN/PAUSE button (physical button on device photo)
+2. **Note:** Pressing RUN/PAUSE on the home screen does NOT navigate to SLM - it only shows a play symbol and running timer while staying on the home screen.
-   - **Method B:** On home screen, use DOWN arrow to select "VIEW SESSION", then press ENTER
+3. Navigate to SLM: On home screen, use DOWN arrow to select "VIEW SESSION", then press ENTER
-3. Verify you're in SLM: Check `window.getMainFSMState().viewId` should be `"slm_home"` or `"slm_home_paused"`
+4. Verify you're in SLM: Check `window.getMainFSMState().viewId` should be `"slm_home"` or `"slm_home_paused"`
-4. Exit SLM: Press ESC key
+5. Exit SLM: Press ESC key
-5. Check state again: Run `window.getMainFSMState().slm` in console
+6. Check state again: Run `window.getMainFSMState().slm` in console

 **Expected:**
 - ✅ State persists (same values for mode, timeConstant, weighting, activeMeter)